–English proverb of unknown origin, meaning people often do bad things for seemingly good reasons

 Yet this is exactly what you are asking for when you lament your child being too loud, too talkative, too fidgety, too… human.
 Too "out of control"– whose control?
 Certainly not their own, or we would have that supposed disaster scenario where children do what they want.
 Surprise: raising a human being is not as simple as a pet rock.
 Independent thought and action don't prevent anyone from thriving, they're just too much of a burden on the parent.
 That's why they need to be eliminated.
 You figured out that punching your child is a bad way to do this, but you still haven't figured out how to teach through conversation, so now you are trying to control your child by deciding what goes into their body.

-It makes sense to publicly identify as anti-psychiatry, because the whole system ought to be burned down and built anew, but that doesn't mean the concept of medication is fundamentally wrongheaded.
+It makes sense to identify as anti-psychiatry, if you believe that the whole system ought to be burned down and built anew, but that doesn't mean the concept of medication is fundamentally wrongheaded.
 People who want to alter their own mental state by ingesting a substance should be able to buy that product with informed consent, which we can because it's called food.
 People who want to use drugs for that purpose and give informed consent should be able to buy drugs as well.
 That includes children.
 Minors can't consent in the legal sense, but in practice with a truly caring parent, a little information and some yes-or-no questions go a long way.
-And if you really can't reason with your child, either you the parent have a problem, or your child shouldn't be in school yet.
+If you really can't reason with your child, either you the parent have a problem, or your child is too young to be in school.

 Kinetic adults who choose to take drugs for focus used to be kinetic children who wanted them.
 The problem with psychiatry is the corruption and incompetence among the people recommending which drugs to take, not the chemical content of the drugs themselves.
 Some chemicals actually are beneficial for some category of people.
 If you can't make your own neurotransmitters, store-bought is fine.
 The goal of forced dieting is still to alter the brain; why not be open to whichever method is most effective?